 When a patient receives treatment and expresses immense gratitude, they may be a candidate for your grateful patient program.
 Past patients or patient families have a natural affinity for your hospital and are usually good prospects for fundraising.
 Those who are contacted within 30-60 days of their hospital encounter are more likely to give than those who don’t receive a timely solicitation.

 It’s this combination of affinity and results that lead many hospitals and hospital foundations to develop a Grateful Patient Program (GPP).

 A Grateful Patient Program is a systematic approach to cultivating past patients and families to become hospital donors.
 So, programs usually take a data-driven approach; supplementing your patient records with greater insights into potential donors capacity to give, propensity to give and other lifestyle attributes.
 Outreach may involve anything from direct mail or newsletters, to in-person meetings or direct solicitations.
 Using data from tools like WealthEngine can help you with predictive prospecting to find your best potential donors.
+Further, creating a wealth model of your patients provides insights on who is most likely to donate.
 When you implement a Grateful Patient Program correctly, it can become a significant revenue stream with a strong return on investment.